Philocoder93/js-timing-functions/readme.md

 ### What's happening

-`stopwatchBucket = setInterval(sayHi, 1000)` is overwriting the current value of the `stopwatchBucket` variable.
+`currentTimerID = setInterval(sayHi, 1000)` is overwriting the current value of the `currentTimerID` variable.
 It's exactly the same as this:

 ```js
 var name = "Alice";